 Online nursing bridge programs support busy professionals who want to earn an additional degree but lack the time to visit campus multiple times per week.
 Distance learning appeals to these students due to the flexibility provided.

 Many classes operate in an asynchronous format, meaning degree-seekers can log in to watch pre-recorded lectures, communicate with peers and professors, and turn in assignments at times that work best for their schedules.
 Some courses maintain a synchronous format where students must log in at specific times to take part in live lectures and projects.
 Because many individuals who enroll in these programs already work as full-time nursing professionals, schools deliver most live classes at times that work with their scheduling needs.

 Bridge programs help graduates compete for higher-level jobs.
 To explore what jobs exist for nurses with different types of degrees, check out Nurse Journal's list of available roles.
-Interested individuals can also find information on the seven best online RN-to-MSN programs currently available and the best master's in nursing online programs for 2021.
+Interested individuals can also find information on the seven best online RN-to-MSN programs currently available and the best master's in nursing online programs.

 Labs and Clinicals for Nursing Bridge Programs

 Like other nursing degrees, bridge programs require learners to participate in several labs and clinicals to gain advanced, hands-on knowledge and experience.
 Traditional programs usually work with students to identify a suitable hospital or clinic for them to complete the required hours.
 In bridge programs, schools typically allow learners to complete their labs and clinical hours at their current place of work.
 This makes it easier for degree-seekers to manage their schedules while completing professional and academic responsibilities.

 To investigate how the lab and clinical requirements work at a prospective school, learners can reach out to the program director and ask for specifics.

 RN-to-MSN Bridge Program